 But before we get to that, let’s first establish how and why losing someone can be so painful.
 You need to understand your emotions prior to learning how to let go.

-How Painful Is It to Lose Someone You Love?
+5 Reasons It's Painful Lose Someone You Love?

 Nobody prepared you for it, so you try to find ways to get back the lost love.
 You feel the impulse to follow that person, keep contacting him or her, and go to the places where he or she might be found.
 But when this effort is not reciprocated, it ends up hurting you even more.
 You may even find that the person you love has moved on and is spending time with another person, which can be devastating.

 You may also try to fill this gap by engaging in relationships that really have no meaning behind them.
 However, doing this can make you feel worse in the long run because you won't find the true sense of love that you once had.

 2. It makes you lose control over your emotions.

 You know you are really hurting when you start to initiate inappropriate calls, send unwanted messages, cry for hours, drink too much, make dramatic scenes, etc. Connected to being desperate, you feel the need to do whatever it takes just to get him or her back.